Constrained Submodular Optimization for Vaccine Design: Methods

 Our goal is the following: given a peptide set $\pepset$, a set of MHC genotypes $\mhcs$, binding credences between all peptides and MHCs, a monotonically increasing concave utility function $U:\posrel \rightarrow \posrel$ with $U(0) = 0$, a cardinality constraint $k$, and pairwise constraints $\pcon$, find a set $S \subseteq \pepset$ that satisfies all the constraints and maximizes the objective function $\objf{U}(S)$.
+We define the binding credence between a peptide $p$ and an MHC $m$ as the measure of the subset of the probability space where $\bindspmhc{p}{m}$ evaluates to true.
+Practically, these values behave like probabilities.
+We use the term credence to emphasize the epistemic nature of the uncertainty.

-We will use the greedy approach provided in Algorithm \ref{alg-greedy} to produce a solution to this problem.
+We present \ourmethod{}, a greedy approach outlined in Algorithm \ref{alg-greedy}, to produce a solution to this problem.
 The procedure is straightforward: at each iteration we add the peptide that maximally improves the solution to the solution set, then eliminate that peptide and all similar peptides from consideration for all future steps.